mrjhonyvidal/mrjhonyvidal.github.io/_posts/2018-02-19-building-a-test-driven-rest-subscription-api.md

 The API will implement different Payment Gateways like (Stripe and PayPal), it contains User Authentication and Registration using OAuth - JWT protocol for security.

-The code source and online API can be found in [GitHub](https://github.com/elephwebb/laravel-test-driven-rest-api).
+The code source and online API can be found in [GitHub](https://github.com/elephwebb/laravel-test-driven-rest-api) and you can contribute if you want.

 ## Quick Summary ##